-- School-based staff who are regularly in close contact with students will be provided with all appropriate personal protective equipment (PPE). - A no sharing policy, all students should have their own supplies, where possible - Where sharing equipment is required, the equipment should be cleaned between uses - Guiding foot traffic flow through entrances and hallways by using markers on the floor or pylons/barriers, where necessary - Avoiding large gatherings such as assemblies.
+- > Where sharing equipment is required, the equipment should be cleaned between uses - Guiding foot traffic flow through entrances and hallways by using markers on the floor or pylons/barriers, where necessary - Avoiding large gatherings such as assemblies.

 In addition, the Ministry of Education is working with the Ministry of Health to ensure public health capacity will be expanded to support school reopening, including public health nurses and expanded lab capacity for testing.
-If there are cases of COVID-19 identified within school settings, the Medical Officers of Health for our region will work directly with the school/board administration to respond and to provide follow-up recommendations and messaging for staff, parents/guardians, and students.
+If there are cases of COVID-19 identified within school settings, the Medical Officers of Health for our region will work directly with the school/board administration to respond to the Outbreak Protocol and to provide follow-up recommendations and messaging for staff, parents/guardians, and students.
 It is important for the school to ensure that they collaborate with the Medical Officer of Health from their region.
 Children and students will be supported by their school to learn at home if they are required to isolate due to illness or because they were in contact with a case of COVID-19.
 The local health units are currently developing a process for schools along with supporting resources.